lightbend/lightbend-orchestration-docs/src/main/paradox/project-configuration.md

 Refer to the listing below to understand what functionality is provided automatically by the plugin for your framework.

-> Refer to the *Manual Configuration* section below for information on how you can manually enable and disable these for all applications.
+> Refer to the *Additional Configuration* section below for information on how you can manually enable and disable these for all applications.

 ### Lagom